Amazon SES logo

 Which is more popular, Amazon SES or Resend?

-On the Knock platform, Amazon SES handled 25M–100M messages from February 10th to May 11th compared to 10M–25M for Resend.
+On the Knock platform, Amazon SES handled 100M–500M messages from March 3rd to June 1st compared to 10M–25M for Resend.
 Amazon SES is currently seeing declining volume, while Resend volume has remained stable.

 Can I use both Amazon SES and Resend together?